Picard groups of quasi-Frobenius algebras and a question on Frobenius strongly graded algebras: Quasi-Frobenius algebras and invertible bimodules

 If $R$ is quasi-Frobenius, we are interested in the order of $[R^*]$ in the group ${\rm Pic}(R)$.
 This order is $1$ if and only if $R$ is a symmetric algebra.
 The following examples show that it may be any integer $\geq 2$ in other quasi-Frobenius algebras, and also it can be infinite.

-For the first example, we recall that if $H$ is a finite dimensional Hopf algebra, then a left integral on $H$ is an element $\lambda \in H^*$ such that $h^*\lambda =h^*(1)\lambda$ for any $h^*\in H^*$; the multiplication of $H^*$ is given by the convolution product.
-Any finite dimensional Hopf algebra $H$ is a Frobenius algebra, and a non-zero left integral $\lambda$ on $H$ is a Frobenius form, see \cite[Theorem 12.5]{lorenz}.
+For the first example, we recall that if $H$ is a finite-dimensional Hopf algebra, then a left integral on $H$ is an element $\lambda \in H^*$ such that $h^*\lambda =h^*(1)\lambda$ for any $h^*\in H^*$; the multiplication of $H^*$ is given by the convolution product.
+Any finite-dimensional Hopf algebra $H$ is a Frobenius algebra, and a non-zero left integral $\lambda$ on $H$ is a Frobenius form, see \cite[Theorem 12.5]{lorenz}.

-\begin{example} {\rm Let $C$ be a finite abelian group, and let $C^*$ be its character group.
+\begin{example} {\rm Let $C$ be a finite abelian group, and let $C^*={\rm Hom}(C,K^\times)$ be its character group.
 We consider certain Hopf algebras in the braided category of Yetter-Drinfeld modules over the group Hopf algebra $KC$, called quantum lines, and their liftings, obtained by a bosonization construction.
-We obtain some finite dimensional pointed Hopf algebras with coradical $KC$, see \cite{as}, \cite{bdg}.
+We obtain some finite-dimensional pointed Hopf algebras with coradical $KC$, see \cite{as}, \cite{bdg}.
 There are two classes of such objects.

 $\bf{(I)}$ Hopf algebras of the type $H_1(C,n,c,c^*)$, where $n\geq 2$ is an integer, $c\in C$ and $c^*\in C^*$, such that $c^n\neq 1$, $(c^*)^n=1$ and $c^*(c)$ is a primitive $n$th root of unity.
-It is generated as an algebra by the Hopf subalgebra $KC$ and a $(1,c)$-skewprimitive element $x$, i.e., the comultiplication works as $\Delta (x)=c\ot x+x\ot 1$ on $x$, subject to relations $x^n=c^n-1$ and $xg=c^*(g)gx$ for any $g\in G$.
+It is generated as an algebra by the Hopf subalgebra $KC$ and a $(1,c)$-skewprimitive element $x$, i.e., the comultiplication works as $\Delta (x)=c\ot x+x\ot 1$ on $x$, subject to relations $x^n=c^n-1$ and $xg=c^*(g)gx$ for any $g\in C$.
 Note that the required conditions show that $c^*$ has order $n$.